 You may also wish to alter other HTML configuration options to make the resulting help file look more like a help file and less like a web page.
-A suggested set of additional configuration options for HTML Help is as follows:
+If you use Halibut's direct CHM output, this is done for you automatically (see section 4.3.5); but if you're using the HTML output mode then I recommend the following changes.

 - \cfg{html-leaf-level} {infinite}, because HTML Help works best with lots of small files ('topics') rather than a few large ones.
-In particular, the contents and index mechanisms can only reference files, not subsections within files. - \cfg{html-leaf-contains-contents} {false}, to suppress the contents list above the main text of each bottom-level file. - \cfg{html-suppress-navlinks}{true}, because HTML Help has its own navigation facilities and it looks a bit strange to duplicate them. - \cfg{html-suppress-address}{true}, because the <ADDRESS> section makes less sense in a help file than it does on a web page.
+In particular, the contents and index mechanisms can only reference files, not subsections within files. - \cfg{html-suppress-navlinks}{true}, because HTML Help has its own navigation facilities and it looks a bit strange to duplicate them. - \cfg{html-suppress-address}{true}, because the <ADDRESS> section makes less sense in a help file than it does on a web page.